stephenrdoyle/stephenrdoyle.github.io/_pages/publications.md

 **2021** <a name="2021"></a>
 * Writing, writing, writing...

-* peer review: International Journal for Parasitology DDR, Parasitology Research
+* peer review: International Journal for Parasitology DDR, Parasitology Research, PLoS NTD, BMC Biotechnology

 **2020** <a name="2020"></a>